 Key financial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting.

 Financial management in key risk areas across the Constabulary focusses on activity and performance management alongside the budget management processes and the financial management framework throughout all tiers of the organisation is appropriately advised and supported by the Finance function.

+The real risk of cyber-attack continues to grow in UK Policing not just from criminal organisations but also state actors, in response during 2022/23 we have implemented a Cyber Threat & Response Management Board to provide a comprehensive bilateral response to our cyber threat & response position ensuring agreed and appropriate solutions and remediation plans are in place and actively progressing additionally, informing Force(s) Executive of strategic outcomes and ensuring learning activities are cascaded to respective departments.

 Implementing good practices in transparency reporting and audit to deliver effective accountability.